-The exercises provided are specific to you and your condition with one of your goals usually to decrease pain (or other symptoms depending on your condition).
+The exercises and management strategies provided are specific to you and your condition with one of your goals usually to decrease pain (or other symptoms depending on your condition).

 The metaphorical “exercise pill,” like all medications, needs to be taken as per prescription to work!

 With improvements reversing and symptoms increasing, it can make it even harder to get back into it.

 The longer rehab takes….
 The longer you’re in rehab!